Desktop inkjet printers feed paper in a number of ways. It is important to know how your printer works and what paper paths are available.

 All desktop printers can used sheets.
 Some can even use rolls.
 In some cases they come ready to use rolls and in others, you have to purchase an adapter.
 The Epson SureColor P900 is an example of the latter.

-Rear fed printers have a paper tray at the back and top of the machine.
+Rear fed printers are printers that have a paper tray at the back and top of the machine.
 They most often hold multiple sheets.

 This is the preferred design for papers over 10 mil thick.
 This is the majority paper intended for photo and fine art reproduction.

 If we refer to a printer as "front fed", we mean it only feeds paper from a cassette that loads from the front of the machine.
 Paper is pulled into the printer, makes a steep 180 degree turn, and comes back out of the printer.